Table Of Contents

 Here are five best practices that can help an organization migrate and adopt cloud infrastructure efficiently and successfully:

-- Consider how you can use modern technology to your advantage, for example, Artificial Intelligence.
-Cloud servers are designed to support the use of these tools, and it is worth exploring whether they can help with automating your services or supporting a global expansion plan.
+• Consider using modern technology to your advantage, such as artificial intelligence.
+Cloud servers are designed to support these tools, and it is worth exploring whether they can help automate your services or support a global expansion plan.

-- Governance is key to ensuring that your data is always safely secured and up to date.
+• Cloud governance is key to ensuring that your data is always safely secured and up to date.
 It’s worth having a plan in place in case of disaster.
-Things can go wrong where technology is concerned, so putting in place a risk mitigation plan is a good way of preparing for the worst and ensuring that should it happen, your employees know what to do.
+Things can go wrong where technology is concerned, so putting a risk mitigation plan in place is a good way of preparing for the worst and ensuring that your employees know what to do.

 Migrating To The Cloud And Choosing A Cloud Service Provider